joelkarn/simplified-jukemir/README.md

 This repository contains code is for extracting JukeMIR features in a simplified way on your server.

-It generates a (4800, 1) vector for a 23.77s audio clip.
+It generates a (N, 4800) numpy array for a ~23.77s audio clip, where N depends on the local pooling parameter.
 The script will automatically cut or pad the waveform to this length.

 It requires a single GPU with 12GB memory.

 ## Change Logs

+### v1.1

+- I optimized the parameter settings.
+Now the model parameters of JukeMIR and the parameters we need to set manually are placed separately.
+- I removed some useless parameters.
+- I added a new parameter `AVERAGE_SLICES` for feature extraction, which allows us to do local average pooling instead of always global pooling.
+- Some other optimizations.

+### v1.0

 - I remove files unrelated to the feature extraction, making the code that can be easily embedded into your own projects.
 - I provide a guide that you can set up the environment without `docker` (since we usually do not have `sudo` permission in our servers).